How To Fix Missing A Temporary Folder Error In WordPress

 • If you see the File Usage percentage more than 100%, you have exceeded your disk quota.
 It will also show you the Upgrade option as well.

-Let’s say your “File Usage” cache files are cleaned from your cPanel account and your “File Usage” percentage is still above 100%!
+Let’s say your “File Usage” cache files are cleaned from your cPanel account and “File Usage” percentage is still above 100%!
 You need to upgrade your hosting package which could offer more “File Usage” disk quota.

 02. Create “Temp” Folder In WP-Content